CampusIoT/datasets/TourPerret/README.md

 > Several fields are k-anonymized for the sake of privacy.
 The location of the gateways has been [geo-hashed](https://en.wikipedia.org/wiki/Geohash).
 The precision is 6 (±0.61 km (0.38 mi; 610 m)).
 Distance are computed with the GPS-acurate position of the gateways or from the static position set by the gateway installation.
 The gateway installation can be erroneous.

+> Distances are computed with the original locations of the emitter and the receiver.

 > Log files have been cleaned and obfuscated using the [scripts](https://gitlab.inria.fr/spelissi/wisec-2022-reproductibility/-/tree/master/code) developed by [Samuel Pélissier](https://orcid.org/0000-0002-3554-2585).

+## Bonus dataset

+The [NDJSON logfile](./ems-tourperret-A81758FFFE04B1C1.ndjson.gz) contains 12614 frames sent between 2023-01-04 to 2023-09-28 by the endpoint `A81758FFFE04B1C1` ([Elsys EMS](https://www.elsys.se/en/lora-ems/)) registered on [Helium LoRaWAN network](https://www.helium.com/lorawan).

+> Several fields (hotspot names) are k-anonymized for the sake of privacy.
+The location of the hotspots has been [geo-hashed](https://en.wikipedia.org/wiki/Geohash).
+The precision is 6 (±0.61 km (0.38 mi; 610 m)).
+Distance are computed with the GPS-acurate position of the hotspots or from the static position set by the hotspot installation.
+The hotspot installation can be erroneous.

+> Distances are computed with the original locations of the emitter and the receiver.

 ## Citation